mongodb/docs/source/includes/fact-limitation-one-geo-index-per-collection.rst

 multiple geospatial indexes.

-The geospatial index restriction for the :dbcommand:`geoNear` command nor the :pipeline:`$geoNear` pipeline stage exists because neither the :dbcommand:`geoNear` command nor the :pipeline:`$geoNear` pipeline stage syntax includes the location field.
+The geospatial index restriction for the :dbcommand:`geoNear` command and the :pipeline:`$geoNear` pipeline stage exists because neither the :dbcommand:`geoNear` command nor the :pipeline:`$geoNear` pipeline stage syntax includes the location field.
 As such, index selection among multiple ``2d`` indexes or ``2dsphere`` indexes is ambiguous.